ChrisDuffley/stationPlaylist/addonuserguide.md

 #### Playlist Viewer

-When you start or switch to SPL Studio, you'll be placed in Playlist Viewer.
+When you start or switch to local Studio or connect to a Studio instance from Remote Studio, you'll be placed in Playlist Viewer.
 This screen shows a list of tracks you have added to be played via Studio.
 On top of the track listings is an hour marker to tell you the tracks you have added for this hour.

 For each trakc in the playlist, a check mark is available to select tracks for playback.
 As you select tracks in the playlist, Studio will show the total length of the playlist, useful if you wish to know if the selected track fills the current hour slot.

 If you press NVDA+Up Arrow (not the numpad up arrow in desktop layout; NVDA+L in laptop layout) or NVDA+Tab, NVDA will tell you the track information such as duration, artist, whether the track is selected for playback and so on.
 You can also let NVDA play a beep to indicate the track category, and when you reach top or bottom of the playlist, NVDA will play a beep to let you know of this fact.
 You can configure these behaviors from add-on settings.

-Note: for best experience, tell Studio to use accessibility mode from options dialog.
+Note: if using local Studio, for best experience, tell Studio to use accessibility mode from options dialog.

 #### Track playback controlls within Studio window